The amount of water a plant consumes may vary depending on many factors. Mistakes in this matter can lead to trouble.

 Potted watering

-Special mention should be made of potted watering because Blue Spruce is a large plant and growing it in a pot will be a challenge.
+Special mention should be made of potted watering because Blue Spruce is a large plant, and growing it in a pot will be challenging.

-During dry and hot weather the potting soil can dry out in one day so you need to keep a close eye on it.
+During dry and hot weather, the potting soil can dry out in one day, so you must keep a close eye on it.
 Water the potted spruce as soon as the soil is 1 inch dry.

-Be sure to mulch the surface of the pot with organic mulch, but do not cover the tree trunk.
+Be sure to mulch the pot’s surface with organic mulch, but do not cover the tree trunk.
 Make sure that the pot has drainage holes.